ostanton/TailsEngine/README.md

 - Event class that can hold delegates to class methods

 ## What is needed still
+- Decide whether create/destroy/spawn/despawn, etc. methods should be deferred to end of frame/start of next frame, or called immediately.
 - Create default folders and files in same directory as executable if they do not already exist
     - engine.ini
     - save